raspy135/Qun-synthesizer/README.md

 - Connectivity: Standard MIDI (TRS A type), BLE MIDI, MIDI UART sSupports macOS and Windows through my SerialMIDI https://github.com/raspy135/serialmidi .

 * ESP32 Lyrat
-  * Originally designed for smart speaker.
-Qun synthesizer uses it to achieve affordable pricing.
-Since the board is not designed to be a synthesizer, it has some limitations (e.g. it has USB, but it's not typical USB-MIDI, it's MIDI UART)
+  * The ESP32 Lyrat is originally designed for use in smart speakers.
+QUN synthesizer successfully uses it to achieve affordable pricing as a synthesizer.
+Though since the ESP32 Lyrat is not designed to be a synthesizer, it has some limitations (e.g. it has USB, but it's not typical USB-MIDI, it's MIDI UART)

 * **Analog Modeling engine**
   * The analog modeling engine is **an original, made from scratch**.
 It uses advanced algorithms for great organic sound.
-The engine is not a copy of one of classic synths, it is designed to make a modern sound.
+The engine is not a copy of a classic synth, it is designed to make modern sounds.
   * It utilizes every single clock of ESP32's CPU power.
   * Ultra low latency around < 1ms.
 (Sound latency.
 Total latency varies by connecting method.)
 The low latency can be achieved because it does only sound processing, it doesn't need extra buffer for unexpected CPU use like PC.
   * All analog modeling engine parameters can be configured through MIDI.
   * Clean 2 Oscillators.
 Cheap synthesizers compromise this part sometimes, but QUN has no-alias noise Oscillators.
 Also all of internal calculation is done by floating point for the sound quality.
   * Oscillators can be used as dual tone.
-  * The synth can be stacked to achieve **Polyphonic** setup.
+  * Multiple QUN synths can be stacked to achieve a **Polyphonic** setup.
   * **Ultra Flexible MOD (CV) routing**.
 The signal routing is very flexible, close to modular synthesizer experience.
 You can route signals as normal, or totally radical.
   * 1 (2 channels with changing the Lyrat circuit) AUX(R/L) input can be used for **external audio signal**, or **External CV inputs**
   * 4 Envelope Generators